k0nsti/browser-stream-util/README.md

 ## uint8ToStream

-Encodes a uint8 array into a web stream.
+Encodes a uint8 array into a ReadableStream.

 ### Parameters